annieliu10/Outreach-Assistant-/README.md

 so that I can change booking times.
 - As a user, I want to be able to update the company status if they are contacted or followed up.
 - As a user, I want to be able to save my company lists to file
-- As a user, I want to be able to be able to load my company lists from file
+- As a user, I want to be able to load my company lists from file
+- As a user, I want to be able to save the meetings to file
+- As a user, I want to be able to load the meetings from file